 - The audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa. - The company is not a PIE, as defined in the IRBA Code.
-The auditor's report therefore excludes the additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - Audit Tenure. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The company is a parent of a major operating subsidiary and the company has not presented consolidated financial statements.
+The auditor's report therefore excludes: - The additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - $\circ$ Audit Tenure. - The statement indicating that the independence requirements that are specific to audits of financial statements of PIEs were applied. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The company is a parent of a major operating subsidiary and the company has not presented consolidated financial statements.
 The directors do not believe that they are required to prepare consolidated financial statements because they are the only users of the financial statements.
 The directors believe that the financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa.
-The auditor concludes that this is a departure from the IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa, as IFRS Accounting Standards as issued by the International Accounting Standards Board require the presentation of consolidated financial statements.
+The auditor concludes that this is a departure from the IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the requirements of the Companies Act of South Africa, as IFRS Accounting Standards as issued by the International Accounting Standards Board require the presentation of consolidated financial statements.
 The effects of the misstatement on the consolidated financial statements have not been determined because it was not practicable to do so.
 The auditor has concluded that this matter is material and pervasive to the financial statements and a modified (i.e. "adverse") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the group's ability to continue as a going concern. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE). - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
 The auditor has determined that the other information includes the Directors' Report, prepared in terms of the Companies Act of South Africa.
 The auditor has obtained all of the other information prior to the date of the auditor's reports and has determined that the matter giving rise to the adverse opinion on the financial statements also affects the other information.